Robert Ivanov: Eintracht Braunschweig

 On 16 June 2023, it was announced that Ivanov had signed a two-year deal with 2.
 Bundesliga club Eintracht Braunschweig on a free transfer.
 Ivanov scored his first goal for the club on 8 October 2023, in a 3–1 home defeat against Paderborn.
 In June 2025, it was announced that Ivanov would leave Braunschweig following the expiry of his contract, having not played since March due to minor injury.

 Asteras Tripolis

 On 13 August 2025, Ivanov signed a two-year contract with Asteras Tripolis in Greece.
+On 24 August 2026, his contract was terminated by mutual agreement.

+FC Inter Turku

+On 24 August 2026, Ivanov returned to Finland and joined Veikkausliiga club Inter Turku on a deal until the end of 2028.

 International career

 Having never played for any of the Finland international youth teams, Ivanov made his debut for the Finland senior national team on 8 January 2019 at the age of 24, in a friendly against Sweden, coming on an 85th-minute substitute for Albin Granlund.

 Ivanov was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.
 He was part of the Finland squad in the delayed UEFA Euro 2020 in June 2021.